 We have about 1,500 alumni worldwide.
 Let us know if you’re interested in speaking to one of them and we’d be happy to connect you.
 You can also find many of them on LinkedIn by doing a search for "Startup Institute."
 If you're interested in our program, we recommend that you talk to alumni and read their reviews to make sure we'll be the right fit for your career goals.

 Do I have to quit my job?

-You will not be able to work a full-time job while participating in our signature, full-time program.
-Our part-time program offers the same curriculum as full-time, but meets at nights and on weekends, allowing you to continue to work.
-No matter which program is right for you, we recommend that you keep some flexibility in your schedule on weeknights because there will be valuable networking opportunities that you won't want to miss.
+No, our classes meet at nights and on weekends, allowing you to continue to work.
+However, we recommend that you keep some flexibility in your schedule on weeknights because there will be valuable networking opportunities that you won't want to miss.

 After Your Program